yashsaboo/Flaky_Test_Fixers/ReadMe.md

 # Flaky_Test_Fixers

-This repo is useful for developers who want to fix the flaky tests in pytest framework found by [pytest-random-order](https://pypi.org/project/pytest-random-order/) plugin when --flaky-test-finder flag is enabled.
+This new feature is useful for developers who want to fix the flaky tests in pytest framework found by [pytest-random-order](https://pypi.org/project/pytest-random-order/) plugin when `--flaky-test-finder` flag is enabled.

 Currently the plugin is yet to be integrated with the plugin, but can be found [here](https://github.com/yashsaboo/pytest-random-order/tree/add_flaky_test_finder).